Get a Chippy Paint Finish with Milk Paint – Every time!

 Some furniture finishes are more prone to chipping, while others will suck up that milk paint and leave behind no chipping.

-**You certainly don’t want to put milk paint on a factory finish like Ikea furniture though.
+**You certainly don’t want to put milk paint on a factory finish like IKEA furniture though.
 All of the milk paint will chip away and you’ll be left with a mess.

 Milk paint needs a wood finish that it can soak into a little bit, but not too much if you want to make a chippy paint finish!